 On November 9, 1918, the revolution reached Berlin.
-Emperor William II had left the capital days before, he was at the High Command headquarters in Spa, Belgium.
-Chancellor Max von Baden saw he could not control the situation any more, and that William could no longer be maintained.
-He urged him to abdicate in favor of a regent, to save at least the monarchy, but Wilhelm could not make up his mind.
-Finally, Max von Baden acted on his own judgment: without authorization, he declared that Emperor William II had abdicated.
-Shortly after, he resigned and made Friedrich Ebert of the SPD Chancellor.
+Hundreds of thousand were rallying in the city center.
+Kaiser William II had left the capital days before, he was at the High Command headquarters in Spa, Belgium.
+Chancellor Max von Baden saw that the situation was out of control .
+He urged the kaiser to abdicate and save at least the monarchy, but Wilhelm could not make up his mind.
+Finally, Max von Baden acted on his own judgment.
+Without authorization, he declared that kaiser Wilhelm II had abdicated.
+Shortly after, he resigned and made Friedrich Ebert, the chairman of the Social Democrats, f the SPD Chancellor.

 Parliamentarian democracy or Council system?

 But what would the republican Germany be?
 The democratic parties in the political center and the majority of the Social Democrats wanted a parliamentarian democracy, whereas the left-wing parties claimed a councils system.

 Ebert must have hated being at the top of a revolutionary government.
 He distrusted the workers’ and solders’ councils and struggled to prevent a social revolution that might led to a Bolshevik overthrow as in Russia.
 Today, historians agree that the danger of a Bolshevik revolution was over-estimated.
 Back then, people were in a state of shock, it was a violent society and no one knew how many Spartacists would take up arms to overthrow the governemnt.

 However, a a congress of the German workers’ and soldiers’ councils hold in December in Berlin voted against the council system and in favor of elections to a national assembly that should decide about the future state system.